 If you believe your application was denied incorrectly, you can appeal the decision.
 To appeal, mail a copy of your denial letter and a written statement asking for an appeal to the Board of Revision of Taxes (BRT).

 Suite 325 E.

 Philadelphia, PA 19106

 Requests for appeal must be filed with the BRT within 30 days of the date of your denial letter to be considered.

-To cancel your exemption, complete the Homestead Exemption removal/change form and submit it to OPA.
-If you’re cancelling your exemption because your property no longer qualifies, notify OPA within 45 days of the change.
+To cancel your exemption, complete the Homestead Change or Removal form online in the Philadelphia Tax Center.
+You do not need a username and password.
+A paper form is also available online.
+Download and submit it to the Department of Revenue as indicated in the form.
+If you’re canceling your exemption because your property no longer qualifies, notify Revenue within 45 days of the change.

-You can also use the form to change the percentage of your property used for something other than your primary residence.
-You must notify the OPA of this change as well.
+You can also use the Change or Removal Form to change the percentage of your property used for something other than your primary residence.
+You must notify Revenue of this change as well.